 Grind handful leaves of Indian-acalypha.
 Add salt (1 teaspoon) in this paste.
 Externally apply on skin disorders.

-Apply leaves juice on affected areas.
+Apply leaves juice on the affected areas.

 - Muscular pain